Bacterial feed optimization algorithm

 The information processing strategy of the bacterial diet optimization algorithm is to allow cells to proliferate stochastically and collectively towards the optima.
 This is achieved through a series of three processes on a population of simulated cells: 1) Chemotaxis: the cost of cells is reduced by proximity to other cells and cells move one by one along the cost surface, 2) Reproduction: only cells that have performed well in their lifetime can contribute to the next generation, and 3) Elimination-scatter: cells are discarded and new random samples are inserted with low probability.

-The following pseudocode describes the algorithm for minimizing a cost function.
+the pseudocode following describes the algorithm for minimizing a cost function.

 The cost of a bacteria is reduced by its interaction with other cells.
 This interaction function (g ()) is calculated as follows: